siom79/japicmp/README.md

 investigation depends on are available on the classpath.
 To prevent the inclusion of all dependent libraries, which can be a lot of work for bigger applications, this library makes use of the [javassist](http://www.csg.ci.i.u-tokyo.ac.jp/~chiba/javassist/) library to inspect the class files.
 This way you only have to provide the two jar archives on the command line, that's it.
-In contrast to solutions that investigate the javadoc comments of two APIs, this approach also detects changes in instrumented and generated classes.
+This approach also detects changes in instrumented and generated classes.
 You can even evaluate changes in class file attributes like synthetic.

 ##Features##